gabemule/codex-test/pkg/akads/README.md

 This module runs documentation generation based on a JSON structure file.
 The documentation generator can be used in two modes:
 - **🔧 dev**: Running directly from the codex repository
-- **🚀 prod**: Running from .nexus/pkg when codex is cloned as .nexus in another repository
+- **🚀 prod**: Running from .codex/pkg when codex is cloned as .codex in another repository

 ## 📋 Usage Patterns